curlsli/webpack-book/docs/en/styling/02_separating_css.md

 Using this setup, you can still benefit from the HMR during development.
 For a production build, it's possible to generate a separate CSS, though. `HtmlWebpackPlugin` picks it up automatically and injects it into `index.html`.

-T> If you are using *CSS Modules*, remember to tweak `use` accordingly as discussed in the *Loading Styles* chapter.
+> If you are using *CSS Modules*, remember to tweak `use` accordingly as discussed in the *Loading Styles* chapter.
 You can maintain separate setups for standard CSS and CSS Modules so that they get loaded through discrete logic.

-{pagebreak}

 After running `npm run build`, you should see output similar to the following: